BenjaminEngelman/ADA-Project/README.md

 Soner: Descriptive analysis of demographic data and coupons, Demogrpahic analysis, data story

-Thomas: Descriptive analysis and preprocessing of products, statistics, analyse and comenting of the resutls
+Thomas: Descriptive analysis and preprocessing of products, statistics, comenting of the resutls of the notebook

 Benjamin: Descriptive analysis of Transaction data, Group comparison analysis, Interactive plots for the data story